 Our Board of Directors

-Marc Fleischaker, Chairman and Director
+Marc Fleischaker, Executive Director and Director

 Mr. Fleischaker is Chairman Emeritus of Arent Fox, having served in that capacity from 1996 to 2010.
 He focuses his practice on counseling national trade and professional associations and foundations in the fields of automotive parts, grain handling and export, higher education, and domestically produced athletic and waterproof plastic and rubber footwear.
 He has been lead counsel in major regulatory matters and litigation throughout the country, as well as appellate challenges to federal agencies’ regulations.
 Mr. Fleischaker has also led significant class action litigation on a pro bono basis against various federal agencies.